usha508/foodmood/README.md

-**🍽️ FoodMood — AI-Powered Nutrition & Mood Intelligence**
+**🍽️ FoodMood — AI Powered Nutrition & Mood Intelligence**
 ![Python](https://img.shields.io/badge/Python-3.12-blue) ![Streamlit](https://img.shields.io/badge/Streamlit-1.x-red) ![ML](https://img.shields.io/badge/Model-Gradient%20Boosting-green) ![Accuracy](https://img.shields.io/badge/Accuracy-74.7%25-orange)
-> Predict your post-meal alertness, focus, and cognitive energy using machine learning — before you even take a bite.
+> Predict your post meal alertness, focus, and cognitive energy using machine learning (before you even take a bite).

 **📌 Overview:**

-FoodMood is an end-to-end machine learning web application that predicts how a meal will affect your short-term cognitive state — whether it will leave you energised and focused, moderately alert, or sluggish and crashed.
-Built with a Gradient Boosting classifier — selected after benchmarking against Logistic Regression and Random Forest — trained on nutritional features, FoodMood bridges the gap between nutrition science and practical daily decision-making.
+FoodMood is an end to end machine learning web application that predicts how a meal will affect your short term cognitive state whether it will leave you energised and focused, moderately alert, or sluggish and crashed.
+Built with a Gradient Boosting classifier, selected after benchmarking against Logistic Regression and Random Forest, trained on nutritional features, FoodMood bridges the gap between nutrition science and practical daily decision making.
-This project was developed as part of an exploration into how nutritional composition influences short-term alertness, energy levels, and perceived mood — a research area with growing relevance in cognitive science and personalised health.
+This project was developed as part of an exploration into how nutritional composition influences short term alertness, energy levels, and perceived mood a research area with growing relevance in cognitive science and personalised health.

 **🎯 Research Motivation:**